 Volunteer Centres and Volunteering Information Services are vital to volunteering in Ireland.
 They work on the ground providing a placement service between individuals and groups who want to undertake voluntary activity and organisations that are seeking to involve volunteers.
-They also play a significant role in the local community and voluntary sector, providing additional services such as garda vetting, information about governance and advice about registering with the Charities Regulator.
 The local volunteering infrastructure are the local leaders in community engagement, supporting and promoting volunteering.
 To maximise our impact on volunteering, it is critical that we support and develop the local volunteering infrastructure, i.e. Volunteer Centres and Volunteering Information Services.

 With this in mind our second strategic aim is to support the volunteering infrastructure in Ireland.
-Each Volunteer Centre exists and operates independently of each other and Volunteer Ireland and yet also coexists interdependently with each other.
-The Volunteering Information Services operate in a separate organisational structure.
+Each Volunteering Information Service and Volunteer Centre exists and operates independently of each other and Volunteer Ireland and yet also coexists interdependently with each other.
 Together, with Volunteer Ireland, all work to ensure positive volunteering experiences and support for volunteer involving organisations.